Flood management: Temporary perimeter barriers

-When permanent defenses fail, emergency measures such as sandbags or inflatable impermeable sacks are used.
+When permanent defenses fail, emergency measures such as sandbags, inflatable impermeable sacks, or other temporary barriers are used.

 In 1988, a method of using water to control flooding was discovered.
 This was accomplished by containing 2 parallel tubes within a third outer tube.
 When filled, this structure formed a non-rolling wall of water that can control 80 percent of its height in external water depth, with dry ground behind it.
 Eight foot tall water filled barriers were used to surround Fort Calhoun Nuclear Generating Station during the 2011 Missouri River Flooding.
 Instead of trucking in sandbag material for a flood, stacking it, then trucking it out to a hazmat disposal site, flood control can be accomplished by using the on site water.
 However, these are not fool proof.
 A 8 ft high 2000 ft long water filled rubber flood berm that surrounded portions of the plant was punctured by a skid-steer loader and it collapsed flooding a portion of the facility.

-In 1999, a group of Norwegian engineers patented a transportable, removable, and reusable flood barrier which uses the water's weight against itself.
-This removable flood panels protect cities and public utilities.
+AquaFence consists of interlocking panels which are waterproof and puncture-resistant, can be bolted down to resist winds, and use the weight of floodwater to hold them in place.
+Materials include marine-grade batlic laminate, stainless steel, aluminum and reinforced PVC canvas.
+The panels are reusable and can be stored flat between uses.
+The technology was designed as an alternative to building seawalls or placing sandbags in the path of floodwaters.

 Other solutions, such as HydroSack, are polypropylene exteriors with wood pulp within, though they are one-time use.